Mubelotix/pxls-automod/README.md

 ## Features

 - Ban users not in whitelist
+- Endorse a username policy
+- Create and configurate desired factions
 - Automatically assign factions to users
 - Detect unintented states
 - Compute statistics from pixels.log